When choosing a unit in Singapore, facing is an unavoidable topic. Who won't want a naturally cooler facing unit?

 The external factor affecting ventilation is wind.

 Singapore has two different monsoon seasons.
 The northeast monsoon is blowing from December to March, which is quite humid.
 The southwest monsoon is blowing from June to September, which is relatively dry.
-Refer to the following figure for the wind direction along the year in Singapore.
+Refer to the following figure for the wind direction in Singapore throughout the year.

-- From April to October, the wind direction is from south to north during most time of the day
+- From April to October, the wind direction in Singapore is from south to north during most time of the day

-- And from November to March, the wind direction is blowing from north to south.
+- And from November to March, the wind direction in Singapore is blowing from north to south.

 Since the hottest months are around May-June, the takeaway from the seasonal wind direction is that south facing unit should be the 1st choice.

 The internal factor affecting ventilation is if the unit can form an air tunnel for the wind to flow freely.
 E.g., windows (or doors) at both south and north.

 Factor 2 - Exposure to direct sunlight

-I will illustrate more using the Sun trajectory and wind direction figure.
+I will illustrate more using the Sun trajectory and Singapore wind direction figure.
 You can skip all the analysis and jump to the section conclusion below.

 The orientation of the sunrise and sunset changes during the year.
 The 3 red dotted lines from top to bottom in the figure are the running routes of the Sun in Singapore in June, March/September, and December.
 In a year, the sun moves in the zone contained by the red dotted line.

 Take the 1st red dotted line as an example, i.e., the Sun trajectory in the hottest month June.
 The sun rises about 22-degree north of east at 7am, and moves right above us at noon.
 That is what we call west-sun!
 The sunset is at 22-degree north of west.
 In this case, even for a north facing unit, the slanted west-sunlight can enter the corner of the house.